mrolims/pynamicalsys/README.md

 ## Overview

-**PyCandy** is designed to provide a fast, flexible, and user-friendly environment for analyzing **nonlinear dynamical systems**.
+**pynamicalsys** is designed to provide a fast, flexible, and user-friendly environment for analyzing **nonlinear dynamical systems**.
 It is designed for students, researchers, educators, and enthusiasts who want to explore the world of chaos and dynamical systems.
-Beyond standard tools like trajectory generation and Lyapunov exponents calculation, PyCandy includes advanced features such as
+Beyond standard tools like trajectory generation and Lyapunov exponents calculation, pynamicalsys includes advanced features such as

 -   **Linear dependence index** for chaos detection.
 -   **Recurrence plots** and recurrence time statistics.